z-bj/z-bj/README.md

 ## In a nutshell

-I'm a multidisciplinary builder and web developer from  <b>Paris, France</b> with background in Urban strategy, strategic design and engineering studies.
+I'm a <b>French</b> multidisciplinary builder and web developer from  Paris, with background in urban planning, strategic design and engineering studies.
 I love creating fine things with social and/or cultural impact in mind.
 And, as we all are, I am a lifelong student of life and the craft.

 ⤷ React JS since 2020.
 User-centered, and very attracted by Creative UI, Clean code, and DevOps.<br>